 “Our vision is a world where used plastic bottles are seen not only as waste but as a valuable resource to be used repeatedly.”

-After years of dedication and innovation, perPETual’s investors, employees, and partners realised their vision to develop and commercialise a revolutionary technology capable of transforming waste PET plastic back into sustainable polyesters.
+After years of dedication and innovation, perPETual’s investors, employees, and partners realised their vision to commercialise a number of revolutionary technologies and processes capable of transforming waste PET plastic back into sustainable polyesters.
 Products made from these sustainable esters have the same quality as those manufactured from polluting high greenhouse chemicals.

 Conventional manufacturing of polyethylene terephthalate (PET) entails combining MEG (mono-ethylene glycol) and an acid, PTA (purified terephthalic acid) to form individual ester molecules, and then involves “condensing” these individual ester molecules into long repetitive chains of many-esters (hence ‘poly-ester’, generally referred to as PET).

 A New Approach